-A Registered Retirement Savings Plan can be a powerful investment tool for your money.
+A Registered Retirement Savings Plan (RRSP) can be a powerful investment tool for your money.
 Canadians contributed over $36.8 billion to their RRSPs per year and that number continues to rise according to Statistics Canada.

 Its popularity is based on the fact that the money you contribute to the plan is deducted from your income and remains nontaxable until it is withdrawn.